Snowy weather advice

 - providing a volunteer snow warden scheme

-Grit bins are located around the Borough for residents to use on public highways.
+Grit bins are located around the city for residents to use on public highways.
 View a map showing the location of gritting bins.

 How do we deliver it?

-We have three gritting vehicles that can also be fitted with snow ploughs, three quad bikes for the clearance of priority footpaths – they can be fitted with ploughs and/or gritting trailers to meet the demands of the weather conditions and grit bins are located throughout the borough for residents to use on public highways
+We have three gritting vehicles that can also be fitted with snow ploughs, three quad bikes for the clearance of priority footpaths.
+They can be fitted with ploughs and/or gritting trailers to meet the demands of the weather conditions and grit bins are located throughout the city for residents to use on public highways

 Rock salt is spread on the surface of roads and footways helping to reduce snow and ice hazards on treated surfaces by lowering the freezing point of water.